Mampsis

-Mampsis (Medieval Greek: Μάμψις) or Memphis (Ancient Greek: Μέμφις), today Mamshit (ממשית), Arabic Kurnub, is a former Nabataean caravan stop and Byzantine city.
+Mampsis (Medieval Greek: Μάμψις) or Memphis (Ancient Greek: Μέμφις), today Mamshit (ממשית), Kurnub (Arabic: كرنب), is a former Nabataean caravan stop and Byzantine city.
 In the Nabataean period, Mampsis was an important station on the Incense Road, connecting Southern Arabia through Edom, the Arabah and Ma'ale Akrabim, to the Mediterranean ports, as well as to Jerusalem via Beersheba and Hebron.
 The city covers 10 acre and is the smallest but best restored ancient city in the Negev Desert.
 The once-luxurious houses feature unusual architecture not found in any other Nabataean city.

 The reconstructed city gives the visitor a sense of how Mampsis once looked.
 Entire streets have survived intact, and there are also large groups of Nabataean buildings with open rooms, courtyards, and terraces.
 The stones are carefully chiseled and the arches that support the ceiling are remarkably well constructed.

 The Incense Route - Desert Cities in the Negev, including Mampsis, Haluza, Avdat, and Shivta, were declared a World Heritage Site by UNESCO in June 2005.

 Name

 The Medieval Greek name Mampsis (Μαμψις) appears on the Madaba map and in the writings of Church Fathers.

 The Negev Naming Committee chose to Hebraize the name as Mamshit (ממשית), with one committee member stating that it is "impossible to leave the name Mampsis because it's a foreign name"; the committee concluded that Mamshit was the original Hebrew name, which had been distorted by the Greeks.

-Kurnub is a drink made from camel milk and date honey.
+The name in Arabic, Kurnub, is a drink made from camel milk and date honey.

 History

 Mampsis was founded in the 1st century BCE as trade post between Petra and Gaza.
 Also based on agriculture, it continued to develop over time.
 When its trade with the Roman occupation waned, the city developed a lucrative trade breeding fine horses, notably, the renowned Arabian horse.

+In 106, after the city was annexed to the Roman Empire, a Roman garrison was stationed there to guard part of the southern border of the empire and large dams were built around it, two of which have survived to this day.

-During the Byzantine period Mampsis received support from the authorities as a frontier city until the time of Justinian I. When this funding ceased, the city went into decline and had practically ceased to exist by the middle of the 6th century C.E.
+During the Byzantine period, between the 3rd and 5th centuries BCE, Mampsis received support from the authorities as a frontier city until the time of Justinian I. When this funding ceased, the city went into decline and had practically ceased to exist by the middle of the 6th century C.E.

 Before the founding of the State of Israel, Prime Minister to-be David Ben-Gurion saw Mampsis as the capital of the future country, which dovetailed with his dream of settling the Negev Desert.